 Boggis bought and read the book right away.
 She found the story fascinating.

-"It was a story that opened up a new way to view our town, a new way to view our state.
-That black people were born and lived here from the 1700s on.
-Not just passing through on the way to Canada but were a vital part of our NH culture," explained Boggis.
+"[It was] a story that opened up a new way to view our town, a new way to view our state.
+That black people actually were born and raised here from the 1700s on, not just passing through on the way to Canada but were a vital part of our New Hampshire culture," explained Boggis.

 Harriet Wilson had first come to light in the early 1980s when Professor Henry Louis Gates Jr. rediscovered her novel, Our Nig, or Sketches from the Life of a Free Black, and verified the identity of its author: a black woman.
 At the time, her novel was thought to be the work of a man, possibly a white man.